Display Styles: controlling how images are displayed

 A notable option here is the Click on gallery cover opens parameter.
 This will dictate if visitors see a large image / slideshow or thumbnails when they first enter a gallery.

-Hide components in this gallery style
+Hide components in this display style

-This allows you to hide parts of your design in the galleries that use this gallery style.
+This section allows you to hide parts of your design in the galleries that use this gallery style.